This document describes how to configure an Adaptive Security Appliance (ASA) IPsec Virtual Tunnel Interface (VTI) connection to Azure.

 route AZURE 10.1.0.0 255.255.0.0 192.168.100.2 1

-Use this section in order to confirm that your configuration works properly.
+Use this section to confirm your configuration works properly.

 Step 1.
-Verify that an IKEv2 session is established with show crypto ikev2 sa.
+Verify an IKEv2 session is established by running the show crypto ikev2 sa command.

 Step 2.
-Verify that an IPsec SA is also negotiated with the use of the show crypto ipsec sa command.
+Verify an IPsec SA is also negotiated by running the show crypto ipsec sa command.

 Step 3.
-Verify connectivity over the tunnel to the BGP remote router with the use of ping and ping tcp in order to validate layer 3 routing and layer 4 connectivity for BGP or the endpoint resources if you use static routing.
+Verify connectivity over the tunnel to the BGP remote router by running the ping and ping tcp command to validate layer 3 routing and layer 4 connectivity for BGP or the endpoint resources if you use static routing.

 ciscoasa# ping 10.1.2.254 Type escape sequence to abort.
 Sending 5, 100-byte ICMP Echos to 10.1.2.254, timeout is 2 seconds: !!!!!
 Success rate is 100 percent (5/5), round-trip min/avg/max = 40/42/50 ms ciscoasa# ping tcp 10.1.2.254 179 Type escape sequence to abort.
 No source specified.
 Pinging from identity interface.
 Sending 5 TCP SYN requests to 10.1.2.254 port 179 from 192.168.100.1, timeout is 2 seconds: !!!!!
 Success rate is 100 percent (5/5), round-trip min/avg/max = 41/42/42 ms ciscoasa#

 Step 4.
-When you use BGP.
-Verify BGP connectivity, routes received and advertised to Azure and the routing table of the ASA.
+When you use BGP, verify BGP connectivity routes are received and advertised to Azure and the routing table of the ASA.

 ciscoasa# show route